samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 This pattern holds during every game session (each time you sit down to play D&D), whether the adventurers are talking to a noble, exploring a ruin, or fighting a dragon.
 In certain situations—particularly combat—the action is more structured, and everyone takes turns.

-> ### Exceptions Supersede General Rules
+!!! note "Exceptions Supersede General Rules"
->
-> General rules govern each part of the game.
+    General rules govern each part of the game.
 For example, the combat rules tell you that melee attacks use Strength and ranged attacks use Dexterity.
 That’s a general rule, and a general rule is in effect as long as something in the game doesn’t explicitly say otherwise.

->
-> The game also includes elements—class features, feats, weapon properties, spells, magic items, monster abilities, and the like—that sometimes contradict a general rule.
+    The game also includes elements—class features, feats, weapon properties, spells, magic items, monster abilities, and the like—that sometimes contradict a general rule.
 When an exception and a general rule disagree, the exception wins.
 For example, if a feature says you can make melee attacks using your Charisma, you can do so, even though that statement disagrees with the general rule.

 An Ongoing Game
 ---------------